manicminer/ansible-modules-rds-cluster/README.md

 - **rds_cluster_instance** - can create a cluster instance for an existing cluster
 - **rds_cluster_snapshot_facts** - can search and return details about RDS cluster snapshots

-These modules are specifically for working with RDS Clusters, and have only been tested with Aurora.
+These modules are specifically for working with RDS Clusters, and have only been tested with Aurora MySQL.

 For regular RDS instances you should look at Ansible's built-in modules.